Why Vacasa Inc. (VCSA)’s Most Recent Report Reveals Some Hints About Its Future

-Vacasa Inc. (NASDAQ:VCSA) went up by 5.73% from its latest closing price compared to the recent 1-year high of $11.00.
-The company’s stock price has collected 10.03% of gains in the last five trading sessions.
+Vacasa Inc. (NASDAQ:VCSA) went down by -6.43% from its latest closing price compared to the recent 1-year high of $11.00.
+The company’s stock price has collected -12.75% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/14/21 that Vacation-Rental Manager Vacasa Aims to Add Homes After Public Listing

 Is It Worth Investing in Vacasa Inc. (NASDAQ :VCSA) Right Now?

-Vacasa Inc. (NASDAQ:VCSA) scored a price-to-earnings ratio above its average ratio, recording 1.96 x from its present earnings ratio.
-Opinions of the stock are interesting as 5 analysts out of 8 who provided ratings for Vacasa Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 3 rated it as “hold,” and 0 as “sell.”
+Vacasa Inc. (NASDAQ:VCSA) scored a price-to-earnings ratio above its average ratio, recording 1.69 x from its present earnings ratio.

 Sponsored

-The average price from analysts is $7.83, which is $3.77 above the current price.
 VCSA currently public float of 106.86M and currently shorts hold a 4.86% ratio of that float.
-Today, the average trading volume of VCSA was 2.74M shares.
+Today, the average trading volume of VCSA was 2.83M shares.

 VCSA’s Market Performance

-VCSA stocks went up by 10.03% for the week, with a monthly drop of -22.67% and a quarterly performance of 53.21%, while its annual performance rate touched -59.32%.
-The volatility ratio for the week stands at 7.92% while the volatility levels for the past 30 days are set at 9.32% for Vacasa Inc. The simple moving average for the period of the last 20 days is -8.63% for VCSA stocks with a simple moving average of -30.78% for the last 200 days.
+VCSA stocks went down by -12.75% for the week, with a monthly drop of -31.43% and a quarterly performance of 33.21%, while its annual performance rate touched -65.13%.
+The volatility ratio for the week stands at 8.40% while the volatility levels for the past 30 days are set at 9.29% for Vacasa Inc. The simple moving average for the period of the last 20 days is -18.85% for VCSA stocks with a simple moving average of -39.87% for the last 200 days.

 Analysts’ Opinion of VCSA